runtimerevolution/python-knowledge-base/docs/image_field.md

 It is also important to have the `tearDown` method implemented in order to delete the images saved on the folder refered previously (`.../library_project/media/covers/`).

-## Tests for Views with ImageField with temp files
+## ImageField Views Tests using temp files

 Other way of implementing a view test that includes an ImageField is with the `SimpleUploadedFile()` method.